 Traditionally, brands have clamoured to work with influencers based on their hyper-visibility and their ability to generate engaging content, but all of that is changing.
-With research revealing that ‘customers referred by brand advocates have a 37% higher retention rate’, it’s clear that a new type of influencer is poised to dominate the digital realm.
+In Wearisma’s 2021 Brand Advocacy research (coming July 2021), 74% of people stated that more recommendations from people they know would encourage them to purchase from brands.
+It’s clear that a new type of influencer is poised to dominate the digital realm.
 Discover what you can learn from those leading the way in brand advocacy and why measurement is the key to a successful brand advocacy program.

 What is brand advocacy?

 As coined by Wearisma’s Head of Client Services Charlotte Darby, “Influencer marketing has returned to the days of the Avon Lady”.
 In fact, Avon’s door-to-door sales representatives were arguably the original brand advocates.
 Representatives tended to be either a friend or acquaintance who had in-depth knowledge not only of Avon’s products but the beauty space in its entirety.
 Their sales tactics were so successful because these representatives were trusted, a factor that often separates traditional influencers from brand advocates.

 Brand advocates are loyal customers who actively promote your brand through positive reviews, recommendations and so on.
 While traditional influencers can be advocates, advocates usually come in three forms:

 - Loyal customers: individuals who buy into your brand and have a genuine affinity for your products/services but may not have a substantial following on social media.

 - Key opinion leaders (or KOLs): influencers who are experts in their respective fields, who post trustworthy and authentic content and typically have a large and highly engaged audience.